Mariners vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- Over their last 10 games, the Mariners have been favored twice and lost each contest.

-- When it comes to the total, the Mariners and their foes are 6-4-0 in their previous 10 contests.
+- When it comes to the over/under, the Mariners and their opponents are 6-4-0 in their previous 10 games.

-- The Mariners' ATS record is 1-7-0 over their previous 10 matchups (eight of those matchups had runlines set by sportsbooks).
+- The Mariners' record against the spread is 1-7-0 over their previous 10 matchups (oddsmakers set spreads in eight of those matchups).

 Read More About This Game